BurningHot687/obj_to_scratch_list/README.md

 ## Data Structure
 There are three parts to the output:
 - obj_name: Same name as the imported obj file
 - num_colors (unused): How many colors are in the obj file.
-0 means default color is used for compression
+0 means default color is used for compression.
+Used if many colors needed in Scratch model.
 - faces: Each face in the obj has three pointers to vertices.
 For compression, all vertices of a face are included in one line, and all coordinates as well.
 This results in 9 coordinate points on each line.Unfortunately, shared points aren't supported to make parsing simpler.

 ```